Jadarma/blog/content/posts/2024/1120_HowWeLieWithStatistics/index.md

 And hey, let's be fair, that's what they want to automate with AI, the boring stuff, so we can do the cool stuff.
 Right?
-Although it's not as honest to draw the conclusion that AI improves your code et-all, without mentioning these improvements were observed in the place we'd most expect.
+Although it's not as honest to draw the conclusion that AI improves your code in general, without mentioning these improvements were observed in the place we'd most expect.

-An API is a pretty complex thing when you consider all the different components you need to wire together and all!
+An API is a pretty complex thing when you consider all the different components you need to wire together!
-Yes, it is _extremely_ complicated when you actually do complex stuff, not the case here, later in the methodology section they elaborate:
+Yes, it is _extremely_ complicated when you actually do complex stuff; not the case here, later in the methodology section they elaborate:

 > Each group completed a coding exercise for a web server of fictional restaurant reviews.